mintlu8/bevy-rectray-ui/book/src/layout.md

 ## Single

-Single is a dynamic container that always has the size of its underlying sprite + margin.
+Single is a dynamic container that always has the maximum size of its underlying sprites + margin.
 If the hierarchy can be reversed, consider using `SizeUnit::MarginPx` as a simpler alternative.

-When given 0 children, the size is 0.

-When given more than 1 childres, the layout panics.

 ## Compact

 Compact is a simple horizontal or vertical layout that is size agnostic.

-The height is always the maximum height of its children and the width is always the sum of the widths of children + margin.
+The height is always the maximum height of its children and the width is always the sum of the widths of children, plus margin.

 ## Span